Entanglement-enabled symmetry-breaking orders: Abstract

 \section{Abstract}

-A spontaneous symmetry-breaking order is conventionally described by a tensor-product wavefunction of some few-body clusters.
-We discuss a type of symmetry-breaking orders, dubbed \textit{entanglement-enabled symmetry-breaking orders}, which \textit{cannot} be realized by any tensor-product state.
+{\bf A spontaneous symmetry-breaking order is conventionally described by a tensor-product wavefunction of some few-body clusters; some standard examples include the simplest ferromagnets and valence bond solids.
+We discuss a type of symmetry-breaking orders, dubbed \textit{entanglement-enabled symmetry-breaking orders}, which \textit{cannot} be realized by any such tensor-product state.
 Given a symmetry breaking pattern, we propose a criterion to diagnose if the symmetry-breaking order is entanglement-enabled, by examining the compatibility between the symmetries and the tensor-product description.
 For concreteness, we present an infinite family of exactly solvable gapped models on one-dimensional lattices with nearest-neighbor interactions, whose ground states exhibit entanglement-enabled symmetry-breaking orders from a discrete symmetry breaking.
 In addition, these ground states have gapless edge modes protected by the unbroken symmetries.
 We also propose a construction to realize entanglement-enabled symmetry-breaking orders with spontaneously broken continuous symmetries.
-Under the unbroken symmetries, some of our examples can be viewed as symmetry-protected topological states that are beyond the conventional classifications.
+Under the unbroken symmetries, some of our examples can be viewed as symmetry-protected topological states that are beyond the conventional classifications. }